kousu/wurmsum/README.md

 ### This

 The approach here is less aggressive and less complicated.
-Changes to files are checksummed on save (`integritywatch`), but verification only runs on demand (`integrity-verify`), which means in low-write high-read workloads, like media collections, your system isn't slowed down and can be done on the whole collection or folder-by-folder.
+Changes to files are checksummed on save (`integritywatch`), but verification only runs on demand (`wurmsum-scrub`), which means in low-write high-read workloads, like media collections, your system isn't slowed down and can be done on the whole collection or folder-by-folder.
 It uses standard tools (`sha256sum`) whose format is portable (to macOS, Linux, and BSD).
 You can share or move a file collection without losing the checksums, because they're visible instead of being hidden in the block layer.